dloosli/MDTesting/README.md

 * _UART_: Due to hardware restrictions all three components - i.e. the Muen SK hypervisor, the Linux subject and the native subject - make use of the same serial connection.
 This can sometimes lead to some strange output on the serial console but could be solved by writing a native subject that virtualizes the UART controller.

+* _USB_: With the currently used setup, the USB 3.0 controller can only handle devices with USB 2.0 and lower (cause could not be found yet).
+To get around this problem, one can connect a USB 2.0 hub to the board and plug in the USB 3.0 device via the hub.
+If during the linux boot process the USB driver error message `over-current`shows up, there is something wrong with the additional power supply (i.e. no or not enough power, see _Hardware Setup_).

 * _Kermit Scripts_: The kermit scripts are not too reliable.
-Therefore, one can omit the deploy method when calling the build and run scripts - this only connects to the NXP LS1012A U-Boot console and one can load the MuenSK system manually with
+Therefore, one can omit the deploy method when calling the build and run scripts - this only connects to the NXP LS1012A U-Boot console and one can load the MuenSK system manually with the following code. **NOTE** to detach from the Kermit console, use the command `Ctrl + Alt Gr + \`and press `q` to exit.

 ```
     => tftp 0x96000000 muensk-system.itb